DavisPL-Teaching/119/lecture5/README.md

 - Midterm grades released on Friday

+- HW plan and poll (vote requested by EOD tomorrow): https://piazza.com/class/m12ef423uj5p5/post/124

-- HW1 grades still in progress, will be released as soon as possible!
+- HW1 grades in progress, will be released as soon as possible!

 Plan:

-- Start with the poll
+- Start with the poll (a small exercise on lazy operators)

 - Last property of RDDs: Partitioning

 - MapReduce and DataFrames -- A lower-level abstraction and a higher-level abstraction.

-- Endnote on Spark
+- Endnote on Spark (benefits and drawbacks)

+Questions?